kbr/fritzconnection/README.md

     # or more comfortable:
     >>> connection.reconnect()

 The latter wrapps the `call_action`-method.
-For a more complete example look at the `fritzhosts.py` souce-code.
+For a more complete example look at the `fritzhosts.py` source-code.

+#### Changed with version 0.8.0:

+bugfix how servicenames are extracted from the xml-description files.
+However, the api has not changed.

+The requirements are now fixed for lxml (4.3.4) and requests (2.22.0) as these versions are still supporting python 2.7

 #### Changed with version 0.7.1 - 0.7.3: